New Application Process, Selection Criteria, and Scholarship Amounts

 Classes & project work with other 1-year MBA students (8 week summer session plus fall and spring semesters).

 Exclusive 2 week international study after the completion of the MBA.
-The Dual Degree Program pays for the international study tuition, lodging and transportation within Europe.
+The Dual Degree Program pays for international study tuition, lodging and transportation within Europe.
 Students are responsible for international study application fees, air fare to/from Europe, and for meals.

 Year 6 – one more semester if needed